shatteredaesthetic/lens-state/README.md

 ### This is a major breaking change to the API, as in it's completely different.
 Shouldn't change too much now, though

-LensState is a tiny lib that uses the `Ramda` library, to provide a lens structure that is useful for state manipulations.
+LensState is a tiny lib that uses the `focused` library to provide an encapsulated state, with mutations controlled through lenses.

 ## Installation